String Indexing for Top-$k$ Close Consecutive Occurrences: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section~\ref{sec:prelims} we introduce some notation and recall results on string indexing.
 In Section~\ref{sec:heavy-path} we build a simple data structure and prove Theorem~\ref{thm:main-result}(\ref{thm:main-result-optimal-time}).
 In Section \ref{sec:fixed_k} we recall a method for tree clustering and show how to use it to solve a simplified version of the problem.
 In Section~\ref{sec:k_at_query} we introduce a recursive clustering method that allows us to use the ideas from Section~\ref{sec:fixed_k} on the actual problem.
 This gives an $O(n\log \log n)$ space and $O(m+k^2)$ time data structure.
 In Section~\ref{sec:saving_space}, we show how to reduce the space to linear while achieving the same query time, and then generalize the recursion to get Theorem~\ref{thm:main-result}(\ref{thm:main-result-optimal-space}) for any $0<\epsilon\leq 1$.
+In Section~\ref{sec:diff-tradeoff} we give the linear space solution with $O(m + k \log^{1+\epsilon} n)$ query time.
 Finally, in Section \ref{sec:extend} we apply our techniques to related problems.